 Former Senator and NBA star Bill Bradley was also a Rhodes Scholar.
 Like Bradley, Myron Rolle, a defensive back and sixth-round draft pick in the 2010 NFL draft, proves that Rhodes Scholarships aren't just for people who spend all day in the library.
 Since the selection criteria call for vigor demonstrated through participation in sports, athletes tend to do quite well.

-For more information about Rhodes Scholarships and other related topics, follow the links on the next page.
+For more information about Rhodes Scholarships and other related topics, follow the links below.